Index of subjects

 A quick and dirty check is to depress at third fret and see if you "see light" between string and fret 1.
 If no light at all you probably have a problem.

-This is by far the most important step in the setup, you have to do this.
-Worse, you have to do this each time you change any of the other settings!
+This is by far the most important step in the setup, for many experienced guitarists this is still a mistery.
+You have to do this each time you change any of the other settings!

 This is best done with a good electronic tuner, possibly a stroboscopic one if you have money.